Practical guide for Indian buyers and sellers

 Follow these practices to protect yourself in any online transaction:

-For any transaction above ₹5,000 with an unknown party, use escrow.
+For any transaction above ₹5,000 with an unknown party, use payment protection.
 Your money cannot be taken until you approve delivery.

 Verify seller identity before paying